bijay-05/backend-internship-task-vedastudios/README.md

 - The above command does one more thing: it generates `PrismaClient`, which we can use in our application to perform operations on the database.

 ![prisma-migration-success]()

+### Fetch the products and populate the database

+- We will first fetch categories from the API `dummyjson.com/products/categories`

+- For each category object, insert that category into `Category` table and fetch product records from the API `dummyjson.com/products/category/{category-slug}`.

+- For each product object, insert that product into `Product` table and extract `images` property of the particular product object.

+- For each image URL in the `images` array, we will insert that image record into `Image` table.